jansengsy/movie-database/README.md

 ## Movie database

 This is my basic movie database CRUD app using Laravel and Vue.
+Please note this is my first time using Vue.
+I thought it would be fun to learn while doing this but I may have not designed it using best practices.

 ## Getting Started